Lotashinski/apikey-classes/README.md

   Grsu\ApiKeySecurity\ApiKeyAuthentication:
     # arguments:
-    #   $strictVerification: true # if it is necessary to check each request
+    #   $strictVerification: false # if there is no need to check every request
     #   $header: X-AUTH-KEY        # if you need to change secure header
     # for create logger tag
     tags:
       - { name: monolog.logger, channel: ApiKeyAuthenticator }